 A feasibility study evaluates a project’s chance of success.
 Therefore potential investors first check if the study is created from an objective perspective.
-Here below you can find five types of feasibiliy study.
+Here below you can find five types of feasibility study.

 1. Legal Feasibility

-Legal feasibility is an analysis performed to understand if the proposed plan conform the legal and ethical requirements.
-These requirements may involve zoning laws, data protection acts, or social media laws etc.
+Legal feasibility is an analysis performed to understand if the proposed plan conforms the legal and ethical requirements.
+These requirements may involve zoning laws, data protection acts, or social media laws, etc.

 2. Economic Feasibility

-Economic feasibility study involves a cost benefits analysis to identify how well, or how poorly, a project will be concluded.
-You calculate the monetary value of each cost and benefit seperately do decide if the project is economically feasible or not.
+An economic feasibility study involves a cost benefits analysis to identify how well, or how poorly, a project will be concluded.
+You calculate the expected monetary value of each cost and benefit separately do decide if the project is economically feasible or not.

 3. Technical Feasibility

-For example your company is planning to improve the current network infrastructure.
+For example, your company is planning to improve the current network infrastructure.
 You analyzed the new system and concluded that the new system can use the organization’s existing network infrastructure.
-This shows that new system is technically feasible.
+This shows that a new system is technically feasible.